 Dr. Ali Fakih

-Ali Fakih is an assistant professor of economics.
+Ali Fakih is an associate professor of economics.
 He received his PhD in Applied Economics from HEC Montréal and his MSc in Economics from the University of Montréal.
 He is an affiliated researcher at the Centre for Interdisciplinary Research and Analysis of Organizations (CIRANO) in Canada, and the Institute for the Study of Labor (IZA) in Germany.